Navigation

 How to deal with feeling lonely

-Next review due April 2025
+Next review due March 2028

-Why am I lonely?
+Why do I feel lonely?

 Feeling lonely is a perfectly normal and natural human emotion.
 After all, we’re designed to be social creatures.
-Feeling lonely is a signal that we’re not getting the level of social interaction that we need.
-What makes you feel lonely is very personal to you though.
-And it can depend on your own situation and need for social contact.
+Feeling lonely could be a sign that we’re not getting the level of social interaction that we need.

-Or you may be surrounded by people but still feel lonely.
-This might happen if you feel like you can’t relate to those around you, or that they don’t understand or care for you.
+Others may be surrounded by people but still feel lonely.
+This can happen if you find it hard to relate to the people around you, or feel like they don’t understand or care for you.

 Who gets lonely?

-• Losing a loved one.
+• losing a loved one

-• A relationship or friendship ending.
+• a relationship or friendship ending

-• Moving to a new area.
+• moving to a new area

-• Going through something that makes you feel different to your peers – or that they can’t relate to.
+• going through something that makes you feel different to your peers – or that they can’t relate to

-Loneliness is closely linked to your mental health.
-So having a mental health problem can make you more likely to feel lonely.
-But feeling lonely may also put you at greater risk of certain mental health problems – including depression, anxiety and stress.
 Feeling lonely is nothing to feel embarrassed or ashamed about.
 We’re all likely to have some points in our lives when we feel lonely, and that’s OK.
 But it’s good to acknowledge it.
 It’s also good to know there are ways to combat loneliness and feel better.

 How do you stop feeling lonely?

-Here are some ideas you could try to help deal with loneliness.
+Here are some ideas you could try to help deal with feelings of loneliness.
 Different things will work for different people – it’s about working out what level of social contact works for you.
 Just take it one step at a time and try not to put too much pressure on yourself.

 • Build connections.
 This can take time but start small.
 It might mean just stopping to say hello to neighbours or having a coffee with a colleague.
-You could join a group or community project, or even an online group, community or forum.
+You could join a group or community project, or even an online group, community, or forum.
 Even if you don’t actively participate at first, it can help to give you that sense of belonging.

 • Take care of your mental health.
 Remember how closely linked loneliness and mental health are.
 If you’re feeling happy and confident in yourself, this may help to reduce feelings of loneliness.
 Make sure you’re sleeping and eating well.
 And try to make time to get active and do the things you enjoy.